silvadasilva/CPSC481-2018S/en/pages/assignments.md

 ## A2: User-centered research

-You are to consider the IDEO methods for several different design problems, identifying which would be good methods for understanding the design problem, and arguing for why.
+You are to consider the IDEO methods for two different design problems, identifying which would be good methods for understanding the design problem, and arguing for why.

 ## A3: UI Patterns for your project